suchjs/vp-suchjs/docs/en/types/number.md

 Such.as(":number:[1,100]");
 // Numbers theoretically contain the maximum and minimum values ​​by default
 // Because of the random value floating point number, the probability of the maximum and minimum values ​​is very small
-// If you really do not want to include the maximum or minimum value, you can add the configuration attribute exclude
+// If you really do not want to include the maximum or minimum value, you can add the configuration attribute `exclude`
-// Configured as'min' to not include the minimum value, and configured as'max' to not include the maximum value
+// Configured as 'min' to not include the minimum value, and configured as 'max' to not include the maximum value
-// Configured as'min, max' or'both' as ​​the minimum and maximum values ​​are not included Such.as(":number:[1,100]:#[exclude='max']");
+// Configured as 'min,max' or 'both' as ​​the minimum and maximum values ​​are both not included Such.as(":number:[1,100]:#[exclude='max']");
 ```